-For today’s practice, write a thank you note.
-Get a notecard, or a piece of paper and write a thank you note.
+For today's practice, take fifteen minutes to write a thank-you note.
+Get a notecard, or a piece of paper and write a thank-you note.
 Then put it in an envelope and mail it.

-If no-one has given you a gift in a box with paper and a bow—think of someone who has given you their time, advice, or has supported you with encouragement, then write them a thank you note.
+If no one has given you a gift in a box with paper and a bow, think of someone who has given you their time, has offered advice, or has supported you with encouragement, then write them a thank-you note.